Lex-2008/backup3/README.md

 ### Check that database is correct

 It may happen that data in database is out of sync with actual files.
 To check for that, run `check.sh`.
-To fix it by deleting existing DB records for missing files and existing files for missing DB records, run `check.sh --delete`.
+To fix it, run `check.sh --fix`.
+It will correct information in the database.

-### Rollback backup to previous version
+### Rebuild database from files

-In default configuration, backup database is backed up every time, too.
-To restore it, pick one that you like and move it in place of current one (`$BACKUP_ROOT/backup.db` by default).
-After that, run `check.sh --delete` to synchronize DB with FS.
+All information in the database is also stored in filenames in backup.
+To rebuild database from files, simply run `rebuild.sh`.

 ### Delete files from backup

 If you realised that you've backed up some files that you didn't actually want to backup (like caches), you can delete them - both from filesystem, like this:

-	rm -rf $BACKUP_ROOT/data/home/.cache
+	rm -rf $BACKUP_ROOT/{current,data}/home/.cache

 and from database, like this:

 	sqlite3 $BACKUP_DB "DELETE FROM history WHERE dirname LIKE 'home/.cache%'"

-Or run only one of these two commands, followed by `check.sh --delete`.
+Or run only the first command, followed by `check.sh --fix`.
+Remember to exclude them from the rsync operation - otherwise they will appear in backup again!

 ### Clean empty dirs